govuk-one-login/fraud-rpt/README.md

 1. Signs the Security Event Token, using a private key as the signature.
 The signed SET and signature are used to generate a JWS object.
 The SSF endpoint will use the corresponding public key to verify the signature.
 2. Encrypts the JWS, using the full JWS object as the message:
-   1. Generates a random Content Encryption Key (CEK)
+   1. Generates a random Content Encryption Key (CEK).
-   2. Encrypt the CEK with the RP's public key to form the JWE encrypted key
+   2. Encrypt the CEK with the RP's public key to form the JWE encrypted key.
-   3. Generates a random JWE inititilization vector
+   3. Generates a random JWE inititilization vector.
-   4. Generates a header based on the algorithms chosen for encrypting for the CEK, and the message
+   4. Generates a header based on the algorithms chosen for encrypting for the CEK and the message.
-   5. Generates the AAD encryption value based on the header
+   5. Generates the AAD encryption value based on the header.
-   6. Encrypts the message using the CEK, JWE Initialization Vector, the ADD value.
-An authentication tags is producted as an artifact of this process.
+   6. Encrypts the message using the CEK, JWE Initialization Vector and the ADD value.
+An authentication tag is producted as an artifact of this process.
    7. Based64url-encodes each component to form a JWE formatted object.
-3. Sends the JWE to the SSF endpoint
+3. Sends the JWE to the SSF endpoint.

 ## Helper functions